over-soul/umx_docker/README.md

 `sudo docker run -d --rm -v $(pwd):/home/rstudio/data -e USERID=$UID -p 8787:8787 -e PASSWORD=<password> diffpsych/umx`

 You can then open a web browser pointing to your docker host on port 8787.
-Username to login to RStudio is `rstudio` and the password is whatever you set when you ran container.
+Username to login to RStudio is `rstudio` and the password is whatever you set when you ran the container.

 [More details about sharing volumes and permissions on rocker wiki](https://github.com/rocker-org/rocker/wiki/Sharing-files-with-host-machine#linux)